BAkinmarin/the-cleaning-hack-calculator/README.md

 <a name="tech"></a>
 # Technology Used

 ### Python
 Used to create the application.

 ### Heroku
-Used to deploy and host the application.
+Used to deploy and host the terminal application.

 ### Github
 Used to store the code.